OData/v3ProtocolDocument/OData URI Conventions.markdown

 ## Query String Options ##

 ### System Query Options ###
+System Query Options are query string parameters a client may specify to control the amount and order of the data that an OData service returns for the resource identified by the URI.
+The names of all System Query Options are prefixed with a "$" character.

+An OData service may support some or all of the System Query Options defined.
+If a data service does not support a System Query Option, it must reject any requests which contain the unsupported option.

 ### Filter System Query Option ###
+TODO: MikeP

 #### Logical Operators ####